Pasig: Sports

-PhilSports Complex or the Philippine Institute of Sports Complex (formerly ULTRA) is a notable national sports complex of the Philippines.
+The PhilSports Complex, or the Philippine Institute of Sports Complex, is one of the country's notable sports complexes.
 Located near Meralco Avenue, it is where the offices of the Philippine Sports Commission, Philippine Olympic Committee and some national sports associations are.
+Its centerpiece is the PhilSports Arena, formerly known as the ULTRA, which hosted games for the Philippine Basketball Association and East Asia Super League among other leagues.